 Many concerns will be dealt with informally when you make them known to us.
-The first point of contact should be your child's teacher/form tutor.
-If your concerns are in respect of a particular member of staff, you should contact the Headteacher (or Head of Department as appropriate.)
-There is no need at this stage to make your concerns known in writing, but the staff member responsible for resolving the matter will keep a note of the nature of your concerns and any agreed actions.
+The first point of contact should be your child's teacher.
+If your concerns are in respect of a particular member of staff, you should contact the Headteacher There is no need at this stage to make your concerns known in writing, but the staff member responsible for resolving the matter will keep a note of the nature of your concerns and any agreed actions.

-Once your concern is made known to us, we will contact you by telephone or in writing as soon as possible and we may make arrangements to meet with you to discuss your concerns and desired outcomes in more detail to gain a better understanding.
+Once your concern is made known to us, we will contact you by telephone or in writing as soon as practicably possible and we may make arrangements to meet with you to discuss your concerns and desired outcomes in more detail to gain a better understanding.
 Any actions or monitoring of the situation that has been agreed will be communicated clearly and confirmed in writing to you.